GLO Hotels support the operations of the Wildlife Hospital

 Do you want to support the operations and development of the Wildlife Hospital?

-10% of the proceeds from the GLO Lynx soft toys sold at our reception desks and selected à la carte signature dishes are directed to the Wildlife Hospital.
-You can also make a direct donation to the Korkeasaaren ystävät association.
+10% of the proceeds from the GLO Lynx soft toys sold at our reception desks and selected à la carte signature dishes are donated to the Wildlife Hospital.
+You can also make a donation directly to the Korkeasaaren ystävät association.

 A green and luxurious hotel?
 Yes, it is possible.
-The Green Dream environmental programme provides our dream with roots and wings.
-We are committed to green values by, for example, optimising water and energy use and reducing waste.
+The Green Dream environmental programme makes our dreams come true.
+We are committed to green values, for example, by optimising water and energy use and reducing waste.
 Read more about our Green Dream environmental programme: